-As it turns out, they dated back to the Civil War era and were likely placed there when injured soldiers had to have their limbs amputated.
+The bones reportedly dated back to the Civil War era and were likely placed there when injured soldiers had to have their limbs amputated.

-Reportedly, much of the war-era hospital work occurred on the fourth floor of the hotel so people passing by at the street level wouldn’t hear screams as soldier’s body parts were amputated.
+Reportedly, much of the war-era hospital work occurred on the fourth floor of the hotel so people passing by at the street level wouldn’t hear screams as soldiers’ body parts were amputated.

 For that reason, the fourth floor is considered the most haunted, and Room 414 in particular is said to be the most active.
 Guests often mention an odd and persistent odor in that room.
 (Perhaps it’s the stench of death?)

 I wrote an in-depth post about The Marshall House and added stories from a few of my readers who have stayed in room 414 and other haunted rooms.